astronomer/docs/astro/alerts.md

 :::

-### Communication channels
+### Notification channels

-You can send Astro alerts to the following communication channels
+You can send Astro alerts to the following notification channels

 - Slack
 - PagerDuty